ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 client-target keys, and use the client-target congestion control.
 This mode MUST only be used for QUIC short header packets.

-Forwarding is defined as an optimization to reduce CPU processing on clients and proxies, as well as avoiding MTU overhead for packets on the wire.
+Forwarded mode is defined as an optimization to reduce CPU processing on clients and proxies, as well as avoiding MTU overhead for packets on the wire.
 This makes it suitable for deployment situations that otherwise relied on cleartext TCP proxies, which cannot support QUIC and have inferior security and privacy properties.

-The properties provided by the forwarding mode are as follows:
+The properties provided by the forwarded mode are as follows:

 - All packets sent between the client and the target traverse through the proxy device.